 5. A Trans-National Fellowship of Hope

 Despair and cynicism are typical of our day.
 And at a first glance, there seems to be ample reason for it.
-The problems facing humankind are formidable: Pollution and waste of natural resources; crime and violence; international tensions over scarcities of food and energy; civil war and "ethnic cleansing"; economic self-interest; the break-up of many of the old value systems; corruption and resultant mistrust of persons of authority; the proliferation of destructive weapons; the increase of drugs, bad music, the occult, fanatical religious groups, etc..
+The problems facing humankind are formidable: Pollution and waste of natural resources; crime and violence; international tensions over scarcities of food and energy; civil war and 'ethnic cleansing'; economic self-interest; the break-up of many of the old value systems; corruption and resultant mistrust of persons of authority; the proliferation of destructive weapons; the increase of drugs, bad music, the occult, fanatical religious groups, corrupt governments, etc..
 These have become universal problems, not isolated to local circumstances, and now affect all people everywhere.

 6. A People who Believe in the Bible

-New Covenant Christians believe in all the Bible and that its principles are timeless.
+Messianic Evangelicals believe in all the Bible and that its principles are timeless.
 It is our testimony that the principles it teaches are sacred and provide the only guideline for living a fulfilled and happy life.
-Becoming a covenant community is a major theme, hence our name "New Covenant" Church.
+Becoming a covenant community is a major theme, hence our name 'New Covenant' Assemblies of Yahweh.

 7. A People who Believe in Contemporary Revelation

 8. A People who Relate to Different

-To do this requires an extensive church educational system, whose function is to sensitise people to the strengths and weaknesses of existing and past cultures within a Biblical context, to give them a vision of the millennial culture that is to come, and help them to begin the adjustment to that new cultural reality.
+To do this requires an extensive educational system, whose function is to sensitise people to the strengths and weaknesses of existing and past cultures within a Biblical context, to give them a vision of the millennial culture that is to come, and help them to begin the adjustment to that new cultural reality.